-Resolutions 24 and 25.
+Resolutions 21 and 22.
 Limited disapplication of pre-emption rights

 If the Directors wish to allot new shares and other equity securities, or sell treasury shares, for cash (other than in connection with an employee share scheme), company law requires that these shares are offered first to shareholders in proportion to their existing holdings (known as pre-emption rights).

-It is usual practice for the Company to seek a renewal of this authority on an annual basis however this year there are two separate resolutions permitting the disapplication of pre-emption rights in limited circumstances.
+It is usual practice for the Company to seek a renewal of this authority on an annual basis.
+As was the case last year, there are two separate resolutions permitting the disapplication of pre-emption rights in limited circumstances.

-Sections (i)(a) and (ii) of Resolution 24 seek shareholder approval to allot a limited number of ordinary shares or other equity securities, or sell treasury shares, for cash on a pre-emptive basis but subject to such exclusions or arrangements as the Directors may deem appropriate to deal with certain legal, regulatory or practical difficulties.
+Sections (a)(i) and (b) of Resolution 21 seek shareholder approval to allot a limited number of ordinary shares or other equity securities, or sell treasury shares, for cash on a pre-emptive basis but subject to such exclusions or arrangements as the Directors may deem appropriate to deal with certain legal, regulatory or practical difficulties.
 For example, in a pre-emptive rights issue, there may be difficulties in relation to fractional entitlements or the issue of new shares to certain shareholders, particularly those resident in certain overseas jurisdictions.
-The Board has no current intention of exercising such authority but considers the authority to be appropriate in order to allow the Company to have the flexibility to finance business opportunities or to conduct a pre-emptive offer or pre-emptive rights issue having made appropriate exclusions or arrangements to address such difficulties.
+The Board has no current intention of exercising such authority, but considers the authority to be appropriate in order to allow the Company to have the flexibility to finance business opportunities or to conduct a pre-emptive offer or pre-emptive rights issue having made appropriate exclusions or arrangements to address such difficulties.